-- Applications should be sent to the Metropolitan Community Advisor, Disabilities and Older Persons.
+- Applications should be sent to the Inclusive Communities Coordinator.
 Applications will consist of a covering letter, C.V. (curriculum vitae), and a letter of support from within the disability sector.

 - Interested persons can apply as an individual, or an organisation can put forward a person they support to be on the DAG.

-- In 2105 / 2016 staff will establish an appointments committee consisting of three appropriate members from the disability community, and relevant staff.
+- Back In 2015 / 2016 staff establish an appointments committee consisting of three appropriate members from the disability community, and relevant staff.
 Appointments are made for a two year term, with right of renewal for a further term.

 - Once new DAG members have been appointed, future vacancies will be interviewed for, and appointed by, an appointments sub-committee from the DAG itself, with staff.

 - There may be times when the Council and the DAG co-opts a member in order to meet a specific need in the group.

 Personal skills required to contribute to the Disability Advisory Group